thppn/ppp/README.md

-For the purpose of Compilers II lesson in the Computer Science and Engineering Department at University of Ioannina ppp was developed as an OOP language compiling to C code.
-In this repository the compiler is refactored from scratch according to the initial requirements.
+For the purpose of Compilers II lesson in the CSE Dept @ University of Ioannina `ppp` was developed as an OOP language compiling to C code.
+In this repository the project is refactored from scratch according to the initial requirements.